Find a FYRE Opportunity

 Enthusiasm for biology, medicine, or public health.
 Curiosity about viruses and the immune system.
 Interest in scientific discovery and its impact on human health.
 Strong attention to detail and willingness to learn new techniques.
 Good organizational skills and reliability.
 Ability to work in a team and communicate ideas clearly.
 Comfort with basic math and data analysis.

 Students from any major can apply, but may be especially appealing to those interested in biology, biochemistry, pre-med, or related fields.
-We welcome applications from all backgrounds, including students underrepresented in STEM or first-generation college students.
+We welcome applications from all backgrounds, particularly students underrepresented in STEM or first-generation college students.

 Training, Mentoring, and Workplace Community